alexanderneville/docs/ai/classification.md

     return fig, ax
 ```

-## Linear Seperator
+## Linear Separator

 Linear functions can perform classification.
 Such a function is called
 the _decision boundary_ or _linear separator_.
 A data set admitting a
-linear separator is considered _linearly seperable_ and there exists a
+linear separator is considered _linearly separable_ and there exists a
-solution ot the function $h$ with zero cost.
+solution to the function $h$ with zero cost.

 In classification, the hypothesis $h_{\mathbf{w}}(\mathbf{x})$ is the
 linear function $\mathbf{w}\cdot\mathbf{x}$ passed through a _threshold
 function_, returning the classification of the input, rather than a real
 value, as in regression.
-If the data set is linearly seperable, the
+If the data set is linearly separable, the
 _percepton learning rule_ will converge on an exact solution.

 $$w_i \leftarrow w_i - \alpha (h_{\mathbf{w}}(\mathbf{x}) - y_j) \times x_{i}$$